Subscribe to updates

 - Conservative Group: 4 seats (no change)

-- Liberal Democrat Group: 2 seats (no change)
+- Liberal Democrats Group: 2 seats (no change)

-Additionally, the report indicated that the Green Party councillors would be formally designated as the second Opposition Group on the Council for the purposes of the Members Allowance Scheme, replacing the Liberal Democrats.
+Furthermore, the report recommended designating the Green councillors as the second Opposition Group on the Council for the purposes of the Members Allowance Scheme, replacing the Liberal Democrats Group in this role.

 Appointments to Committees and Other Relevant Bodies